 When is The Best Time for Treatment?

 Planning an initial consultation at age 7 is ideal.
-While the age for braces might vary, orthodontic procedures in Jacksonville FL tend to start between ages 9 and 14, as early treatment for issues like underbites is most effective by age 7.
+While the age for braces might vary, orthodontic procedures in Jacksonville tend to start between ages 9 and 14, as early treatment for issues like underbites is most effective by age 7.

 Role of a Children’s Orthodontist